Edmund Morison Wimperis: Life

-He died at Southbourne, Christchurch, Hampshire, on 25 December 1900.
+He died at Southbourne, Christchurch, Hampshire, on 25 December 1900; numerous paintings are dated that year.

+A collector recorded paying in 1896 (at the dealer Frost and Reed) £8 for a watercolour of 6 1/4 x 9 1/2 inches, and £20 for a larger one, 13 1/4 x 20 inches.
+He was reasonably prolific, and most British museums with watercolour collections have examples (the Victoria and Albert Museum have at least seven), and his paintings appear frequently for sale.
+He usually signed, in full as "EM Wimperis", or with his initials "EMW", or a monogram using them, and often dated his works.

 Family

 On 11 April 1863 he married Anne Harry Edmonds (b. c.
 1841 Penzance), daughter of Walter Edmonds of Penzance, whose mother was a cousin of Maria Branwell, and Ann Courtenay Harry of Helston, and raised a family of two sons and two daughters, all of whom were talented artists.